iterative/dvc.org/static/docs/commands-reference/run.md

   is used by `dvc repro` to change the working directory before running the command.

-- `--no-exec` - create a stage file, but do not run the command specified nor take dependencies or outputs under DVC control.
+- `--no-exec` - create a stage file, but do not execute the command defined in it, nor take dependencies or outputs under DVC control.
 In the DVC-file contents, the `md5` hash sums will be empty; They will be populated the next time this stage is actually executed.
 This command is useful, if for example, you need to build a pipeline (dependency graph) first, and then run it all at once.

 - `-y`, `--yes` - deprecated, use `--overwrite-dvcfile` instead.